 Attitudinal Barriers: perceptions, assumptions, stereotypes, and behaviors which result in bias or discrimination to persons with disabilities.

-Example: Assuming people with disabilities are inferior.
+Example: Assuming being disabled is inferior.
 Considering accommodations a special favor.

 Informational/Communication Barriers: inaccessible information/communication delivery which prevent those who are hard of hearing/Deaf, low vision/Blind or with learning disabilities from accessing the information.